-TDA has prepared a Land Use Strategy for the Lansdowne Wetton Corridor (LWC).
+TCT has prepared a Land Use Strategy for the Lansdowne Wetton Corridor (LWC).
 This serves as the land use component and next scale in planning and implementation for this phase of the IPTN.
 The Strategy is intended to "convey the corridor vision and objectives based on the need to densify and intensify within the LWC to support public transport.
 While the Strategy covers the LWC in its entirety, it focusses on the nodal concept of Transport Oriented Development (TOD) and identifies major urban nodes of priority for investment".

-Targeted location Long term land use and built form Actions and Key Considerations 9.
-Strandfontein (M17): Japhta K Masemola Rd (M9) to New Ottery Rd - refer to Figure 33 on page 64 West: residential intensification East: mixed use intensification: residential, commercial and industrial West of Strandfontein: • Second dwellings • 5 -12 storey residential East of Strandfontein: • 4-10 storey mixed use developments - commercial developments with small scale/ light industrial development on ground floor with offices above Nature of route will prevent the making of an interactive interface Redevelopment of existing single residential requires consolidation and coordinated development by the private sector
+TARGETED LOCATION LONG TERM LAND USE AND BUILT FORM ACTIONS & KEY CONSIDERATIONS 9.
+Strandfontein (M17): Japhta K Masemola Rd (M9) to New Ottery Rd - refer to Figure 33 below WEST: RESIDENTIAL INTENSIFICATION, EAST: MIXED USE INTENSIFICATION: RESIDENTIAL, COMMERCIAL AND INDUSTRIAL West of Strandfontein: Second dwellings 5 -12 storey residential East of Strandfontein: 4-10 storey mixed use developments - commercial developments with small scale / light industrial development on ground floor with offices above.
+Nature of route will prevent the making of an interactive interface Redevelopment of existing single residential requires consolidation and co- ordinated development by the private sector